nodejs/TSC/Applications/Core TLP.md

 ## History & Metrics

-Created by Ryan Dahl, now the largest programming ecosystem on the planet.
+Created by Ryan Dahl, now the largest programming ecosystem in the world.

 ## Scope